 But October is not just about the cerebral – it’s also about the silly, the spicy, the spooky, the soulful and even the spectral.
 It is, after all, the month of Halloween.

-what makes for the ideal October reading list?
+what makes for a timeless quintessential october reading list?

 So what is the ideal October read?
 We think the perfect reading list this month should be just like the ideal trick-or-treat basket: some hard and some chewy, some salty and some sweet, some fresh and some familiar.
 But no empty calories.